Click

 that "I am ready to work with a person like Putin."

-Thus Russia has given serious indiciations of its return to
+Thus Russia has given serious indiciations of its

 Central Asia as a military power, for the first time in ten years.